Apostle Islands Sea Caves

 The Apostle Islands Sea Caves are known as two different kinds of attraction.
 One are sea caves in red sandstone which are visited during summer with rented kajaks or during boat trips.
 The other one are Ice Caves which are visited by walking over the frozen Lake Superior.
 Of course, both are the same site, the only difference is how they are approached, which is obviously weather dependent.

 But let’s start at the beginning, Lake Superior is one of the Big Lakes at the northern border of the U.S.A.
 The lake is actually quite big, and so there are waves which are caused by the wind.
+The name Sea Caves suggests that those caves require the sea, but that’s not the case.
+The scientific term is defined as a cave which was created by the wave action of the sea or a huge lake.
 Those waves erode the rocks at the shores, especially the rather soft reddish sandstone at the Apostle Islands, adjacent to the Bayfield peninsula in far northern Wisconsin.
 There is a total of 21 islands and also 20 km of mainland coastline which have sea caves, caves eroded by the waves of the lake.
+The best sea caves in the Apostle Islands can be found on Devils Island.